mainmatter/ember-simple-auth/guides/managing-current-user.md

 #### Loading the user with its id

 In this example, the user is loaded by its ID.
-This assume that the authenticator receives the user id when it authenticates the session so that the user ID is then stored in the session data and accessible for the service.
+This assumes that the authenticator receives the user id when it authenticates the session so that the id is then stored in the session data and can be read from there.

 ```js
 // app/services/session-account.js